Table of Contents

 Nutritional Profile of Sprouts

-The process of sprouting boosts the levels of essential nutrients in the seedlings while keeping their calorie content significantly low.
+Sprouting boosts the levels of essential nutrients in the seedlings while keeping their calorie content significantly low.
 Depending on the varieties, sprouts usually contain concentrated values of vitamins (biotin or B7, folate or B9, C, E, K), minerals (magnesium, phosphorus, manganese, potassium, iron, zinc, and selenium), and proteins (6), (7), (8).
-They are also rich sources of essential amino acids and the levels maybe even 30% higher than their whole food counterparts (9).
-Antioxidants and other beneficial plant compounds like phytochemicals, bioflavonoids, etc. are also present in sprouts in great amounts (10), (11).
+They are also rich sources of essential amino acids, possibly even 30% higher than their whole-food counterparts (9).
+Antioxidants and other beneficial plant compounds like phytochemicals, bioflavonoids, etc., are also present in sprouts in significant amounts (10), (11).
 Besides, sprouting decreases the number of antinutrients in the body by up to 87%, which ensures the maximum absorption of nutrients from the foods (12).

 Why Use Sprouts for Hair?